Rise Accessibility Best Practices

 Heading hierarchy

-The following heading levels are automatically assigned for the following fields and blocks, and cannot be changed:
+However, some heading levels are still automatically assigned and cannot be changed; those include:

 Heading 1